numocash/strat-maker/README.md

 Yikes is uses the invariant `Liquidity = Price * amount0 + amount1`, also referred to as **constant sum**, with price having units `Price: token1 / token0`.

+Simply put, automated market makers create a market between two classes of users.
+Traders want to swap token0 to token1 or vice versa, presumably because they believe it will benefit them in someway.
+Liquidity providers lend out combination of token0 and token1, that is used to facilitate traders.
+They are rewarded for this with a portion of all traders trades.
+This market aims to connect traders and liquidity providers in a way that leaves them both satisfied with the outcome.

 ### Strikes (Aggregate Liquidity)

 In order to allow for maximum simplicity and expressiveness, Yikes is an aggregate of up to 2^24 constant sum automated market makers.
 Each individual market is designated by its **strike** which is directly mapped to a price according to the formula `Price = (1.0001)^strike`, such that each strike is 1 bip away from adjacent strikes.
 This design is very similar to Uniswap's concentrated liquidity except that liquidity is assigned directly to a fixed price, because of the constant sum invariant.
 Yikes manages swap routing so that all trades swap through the best available price.